Churches of Christ

-The Churches of Christ, most commonly known as the Church of Christ or church of Christ, is a loose association of autonomous Christian congregations based on the sola scriptura doctrine.
-Their practices are based on Bible texts and draw on the early Christian church as described in the New Testament.

-The Churches of Christ are represented across the world.
-Typically, their distinguishing beliefs are that of the necessity of baptism for salvation and the prohibition of instruments in worship.
-Many Churches identify themselves as being nondenominational.
-The Churches of Christ arose to prominence in the United States from the Restoration Movement of 19th-century evangelism by groups who declared independence from denominations and traditional creeds.
-They sought "the unification of all Christians in a single body patterned after the original church of the New Testament."
+The Churches of Christ, also commonly known as the Church of Christ, is a loose association of autonomous Christian congregations located around the world.
+Typically, their distinguishing beliefs are the necessity of baptism for salvation and the prohibition of musical instruments in worship.
+Many such congregations identify themselves as being nondenominational.
+The Churches of Christ arose in the United States from the Restoration Movement of 19th-century Christians, who declared independence from denominations and traditional creeds.
+They sought "the unification of all Christians in a single body patterned after the original church described in the New Testament."

-The Restoration Movement was not a purely North American phenomenon.
-There are now Churches of Christ in Africa, Asia, Australia, South America, Central America, and Europe.

 Overview

-Modern Churches of Christ have their historical roots in the Restoration Movement, which was a converging of Christians across denominational lines in search of a return to an original, "pre-denominational" Christianity.
+Modern Churches of Christ have their historical roots in the Restoration Movement, which was a convergence of Christians across denominational lines in search of a return to an original "predenominational" form of Christianity.
 Participants in this movement sought to base their doctrine and practice on the Bible alone, rather than recognizing the traditional councils and denominational hierarchies that had come to define Christianity since the first century A.D.
 Members of the Churches of Christ believe that Jesus founded only one church, that the current divisions among Christians do not express God's will, and that the only basis for restoring Christian unity is the Bible.
 They simply identify themselves as "Christians", without using any other forms of religious or denominational identification.
-They believe that they are recreating the New Testament church as established by Christ.
+They aspire to be the New Testament church as established by Christ.

 Churches of Christ generally share the following theological beliefs and practices: